By Stevie Duncan, Practice Management / Addiction Recovery Consultant, North Dayton Addiction and Recovery Services, East Indiana Recovery

 What is Sublocade?

 Sublocade is an FDA approved, subcutaneous injection of extended release buprenorphine that lasts for 28 days and is administered by your physician.
 It’s for patients diagnosed with moderate to severe opiate use disorder.
-Sublocade works by delivering a steady stream of buprenorphine to your mu (opiate) receptors, the ones that pain pills, opiates and fentanyl bind to and would otherwise give you the high, the feel good feelings.
+Sublocade works by delivering a steady stream of buprenorphine to your mu (opiate) receptors, the ones that pain pills, opiates and fentanyl bind to and would otherwise give you the high.

-Once the injection is there, you will feel “normal.”
-You’ll feel stable and unlikely to continue “chasing the devil.”
-If you have a bad day, or find yourself in a sticky situation, you’ll have to learn to deal with it instead of resorting back to self-medicating.
-Your cravings will nearly be extinct.
+Once you receive the injection (you must be on Suboxone tablets for 7 days prior to the injection) you will stop taking the pills daily.
+You’ll feel stable, and comfortable around the clock.
+With Sublocade, there are no highs and lows with medication wearing off.
+If you have a bad day, or find yourself in a sticky situation, you’ll likely manage through it better if on Sublocade.
+Your cravings will nearly be extinct because the receptors are covered 24/7.
 You’ll have no withdrawal.
 You won’t feel high.
-If you do in fact relapse, you likely won’t feel anything other than frustration.
-The bup, a partial opiate agonist, will win that battle every time.
+If you do in fact relapse, you likely won’t feel anything other than frustration (because it will not work!)
+The buprenorphine, a partial opiate agonist, will win that battle every time.

 Because Sublocade is a once-a-month injection of extended release buprenorphine, you don’t have to worry about taking your medication every day.
 It’s just there.
 You don’t wake up every morning and immediately need to dose, or risk overusing your medications at night when Suboxone can potentially start to wear off.
 If you are in an environment where others are using opiates, it may be difficult or nearly impossible to make the choice of taking your medications versus using “just one last time.”

 If you have an intolerance to naloxone, you’ve likely dealt with provider hesitancy and/or flat out refusal to prescribe Subutex.
-Sublocade is buprenorphine only.
+Sublocade is buprenorphine only- so you could consider it a “Subutex injection”.
 Sometimes, when your income is limited or nonexistent, your brain may urge you to share, sell or trade your medication for other things.
 In the beginning of recovery, your brain is still in survival mode and engaging in addictive behaviors.
-But you have to cease them in order to properly recover.
+But you have to cease these behaviors in order to properly recover, therefore Suboxone may not be in your best interest.

 Even though you have made the right choice to begin your recovery, in the beginning your brain is still broken.
 It will continue in survival mode, trying to push you to do the same things you know aren’t good for your recovery.
 Early in the process, it’s important to change your life so it becomes one where using is NOT easy.